panoskorovesis/panoskorovesis.github.io/welcome-post/index.md

 - Fun projects
 - Interesting assignments
 - Open source weekly progress updates
-- Many more that I haven't thought about yet!
+- Many more that I haven't thought about yet

 Thanks for reading!